 - Footers and sidebars should hold a specific location and size (don’t make the footer huge on one page and tiny on the next

-- Icons are recognizable and does what users expect
+- Icons are recognisable and does what users expect

 - Clickable elements are always clickable (such as photos that link)